When rosters live in spreadsheets or disconnected tools, small mistakes turn into overtime blowups, missed shifts, and payroll disputes.

 In our full Sling review, we found that Sling’s drag-and-drop interface was clean and intuitive, making it easy to build and adjust shifts without getting lost in menus.
 Sling also does a solid job addressing “clopening” issues by flagging short turnarounds and making it easier to spot tight shift gaps to keep teams compliant with break laws.

-Time clock and tracking
+Time Clock and Tracking

 With the Sling mobile app, employees can clock in and out from their smartphones.
 For businesses with fixed locations, you can also set up a shared kiosk on any device, which works best for teams that start and end their shifts in the same place.
 The system tracks regular hours, overtime, and holidays, and includes geofencing to ensure employees are at the right location when they clock in or out.